kush1434/kushs_2025/navigation/accomplishment.md

 - Held the responsibilty of being Scrum Master and worked on my first project with my peers
 - Realized mistakes and improvements in my presentational skills

+This sprint helped me learn many of the basics of programming and taught me how to collaborate and present a teaching project.